rsdoiel/antenna/planet.md

 ---

-## Man dies in hospital following Fermanagh shooting
+## Suspect in Fermanagh shooting dies in hospital

 date: 2025-07-28, from: RTÉ News

-A fourth person has died following a shooting in Maguiresbridge in Co Fermanagh last week.
+A man suspected of killing his wife and two children in Co Fermanagh last week has died in hospital.

 <br>